 If you set a non-SMART goal such as “learning a new language”, you’re making it hard for yourself.
 First of all, learning a new language takes a lot of time and practice.
 Learning a new language is a great skill, however it’s not specific or gives a time frame.
 There’s also no scale to measure how well you’ve done.
 Instead set yourself the goal of “I want to learn to speak 3 complete sentences in French by the end of January.
 This goal has a specific purpose, gives a time frame, is measurable and is certainly achievable and realistic.

 Some other tips

 When you set yourself a goal, involve your family and friends in your choice.
 This makes you accountable and holds you to your actions.
 By telling other people, you now have some extra support from others.
 Secondly, set yourself some short term goals alongside your main goal.
 In this way you can measure your progress to your ultimate goal while also still ticking off smaller goals.
 This is a great way to stay motivated and moving forward.

-If you’re having trouble setting a SMART goal or want a program to get you to your resolution, we provide strength and balancing classes that can help you get started.
+If you’re having trouble setting a SMART goal or want a program to get you to your resolution, we provide strength and balancing classes and exercise physiology that can help you get started.
 Our friendly physio Brisbane team welcomes all enquiries.
 Please get in touch with us by calling 07 3352 5116, emailing email@example.com or booking online.